 Just a short distance along Ballam Road (the street next to Stringers) is the beautiful Lytham Hall.
 Explore the house and the parklands, and make a date for one of their special events.

 Take any of the side roads off Clifton Street and you’ll find yourself at Lytham Green and the waterfront.
 It’s a beautiful spot for a stroll, past the iconic windmill, with views across the Ribble estuary to Southport.

 Head northwards in your walk and you’ll arrive at Lowther Gardens.
 Here, you can explore the beautiful park, pop into the cafe for a bite to eat, and enjoy an ice cream.

 Loop your way back into Lytham from Lowther Gardens and it’s only a short walk back to the town centre.

 Did you Know?

-That at one time the terminus for the tram service was located where the main stop for today’s buses is.
+The terminus for the tram service was once located where the main bus stop is today.
 It was at Clifton Square (below), where Church Road, Park Street and Clifton Street meet.